Canon M100 vs Ricoh GR II

 It is notable that the GR II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the M100 followed on from the Canon M10.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.